cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 or new functionalities are desired (such as alternate store types), the changes need impact `sdk.Context` and all consumers of it (basically all modules).
 Also, all modules now receive `context.Context` and need to convert these to `sdk.Context`'s with a non-ergonomic unwrapping function.

+Any breaking changes to these interfaces, such as ones imposed by third-party dependencies like Tendermint, have the side effect of forcing all modules in the ecosystem to update in lock-step.
+This means it is almost impossible to have a version of the module which can be run with 2 or 3 different versions of the SDK or 2 or 3 different versions of another module.
+This lock-step coupling slows down overall development within the ecosystem and causes updates to components to be delayed longer than they would if things were more stable and loosely coupled.

 ## Decision